 3. So once a successful trade has been brokered, what else do I have to do before I get the permit?

 Once the Seller and Buyer have reached agreement, an application to transfer the water permit is made to the local Regional Council.
-This is the third step.
+This is the second step.
 Although this application must be made by the Seller, it is generally undertaken with the Buyer’s assistance in providing details about the environment to which the permit will be transferred, and the effects of the transfer).

 An assessment of effects on the environment (AEE) must be provided with this application for transfer, and most people these days seek professional assistance from a resource management consultant (such as HydroServices) to prepare this assessment.
 Essentially an AEE shows what the potential effect(s) will be of taking water from a different part of the catchment or aquifer; such as effects on other water users, spring-fed stream flows, and instream and environmental values.